lobradov/jekyll-now/_posts/2018-01-08-FOSS-Firmware-comparison-overview.md

 * **Home-Assistant auto-discovery** - ESPurna can publish data in a format discoverable by Home-Assistant, making integration of various switches, buttons, relays and lights automatic.
 * **Telnet support** - similar to Tasmota, but simpler, ESPurna offers unencrypted telnet interface that is perfect for debugging.
 For security reasons, it must be explicitly enabled in Web UI before usage.
 * **433Mhz RF** - receiving / learning / sending 433Mhz RF codes.
-* **mDNS, NetBIOS and LLMNR and SSDP advertising and discovery** - mDNS advertising being especially interesting, rest being there "because we can" ;)
+* **mDNS, NetBIOS and LLMNR and SSDP advertising and discovery** - mDNS advertising being especially interesting, rest being there "because we can" ;) Like Tasmota, ESPurna supports MQTT discovery, but with no failover.
 * **Direct InfluxDB integration** - can export metrics directly to InfluxDB, without a need for intermediate collector.
 * **Tailored binaries and integration with NoFUSS update framework** - Xose put a lot of effort into building a matrix of most used boards / sensors / features, and is offering individual images specifically tailored for your need.
 NoFUSS update framework promises to take care of subsequent upgrades by automatically keeping track of used firmware on specific board, but I haven't tested it in practice to be able to say how it actually works.